Posted on Leave a comment

 THE PROBLEM WITH COPYING (AND NOT GIVING CREDIT)

 Imagine there is a creator that has made a unique design.
-One of their followers recreate this design and post photos of the creation on their social media (wihtout any credit).
+One of their followers recreate this design and post photos of the creation on their social media (without any credit).

 The same goes if you recreate another’s design and sell the design to a customer.
 If the creator doesn’t give credit to the designer, the customer of the creator will only give credit to the creator, this way when we are at the 3rd or 4th or 5th link people will have forgotten all about the person who actually designed the item.